aya49/202105_sfu_cmpt_127/labs/01/README.md

 - Looking at this assembly, you can see why C and other high level languages were invented.
 They are a lot easier for humans to read and write.
 C and C++ have proven themselves to be at a sweet spot between human usuability and the efficiency of their code at run-time.
 At this point we still have a text representation of our program, now in a different language.
 The computer can not run it yet.

 - The next step is to translate the assembly representation into the binary format that the computer can read directly.
-This is now a sequence of numbers, each representing either a datum value, a memory address, or an actual CPU operation to perform (_opcode_).
+This is now a sequence of numbers, each representing either a datum value, a memory address, or an actual CPU operation to perform (**opcode**).
 This is no longer readable by most humans, but it is a direct translation of the assembly so you can translate back and forth if needed.

-- The program is now a chunk of binary data called an _object_, and the compiler writes it to a file in called an _object file_, which ends with `.o`, so `t1.c` creates `t1.o`.
+- The program is now a chunk of binary data called an **object**, and the compiler writes it to a file in called an **object file**, which ends with `.o`, so `t1.c` creates `t1.o`.
 If multiple source files were compiled, each gets its own object file.

 - To see this happening, we can ask the compiler to stop at the object stage:

 ```
-gcc -c t1.c
+$ gcc -c t1.c
 ```

 - The working directory will contain the file `t1.o`.
-Opening this in an editor, you will see a lot of unreadable stuff, with some familiar bits here and there, such as the string _Hello World_ which is stored in the object as data.
+Opening this in an editor, you will see a lot of unreadable stuff, with some familiar bits here and there, such as the string "Hello World" which is stored in the object as data.
 You'll also see the function names `main` and `printf` which are kept around in human-readable form in case we want to debug the program as it runs.

-- The final stage is to _link_ together all the object files, along with any code libraries they referenced, to create the complete executable program.
+- The final stage is to **link** together all the object files, along with any code libraries they referenced, to create the complete executable program.
 Code libraries are just collections of `.o` object files all smooshed together with an index at the start.
 (Object files are often small and numerous, so collecting them simplifies distribution).

 - Invoking the compiler with our object file will do the link to create a new executable called `t1` in the current directory:

 ```
-gcc -o t1 t1.o
+$ gcc -o t1 t1.o
 ```

 Now you have seen a typical C compiler process from start to finish.
 In practice you will almost always let the compiler do the whole thing at once for you.
 It deletes the intermediate files when it's finished with them, so you won't even see them unless you look hard.